PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 We listened to merchants feedback and were told this mechanism was not obvious, and it was not easy to see at a glance which form fields were modified or not for the current context.

-Something had to be done in order to make this feature more understandable.
+We wanted to build something new to make this feature easier to use.

 ## Objectives